 Keeping up with the Joneses (particularly if they’re your parents): The pressure to fit in can function as a subconscious motivation behind lots of poor fiscal choices, but the catastrophe of the unproductive mindset is clear when you can always find someone who has more than you do.

 Occasionally that pressure can build by believing that you are able to have everything they have and comparing your lifestyle to your own parents’ lifestyle or friends with higher salaries.
 If you don’t understand the wealth of your parents (and others) it is because they have had many years to amass their riches and if you try to keep up with them you could set unrealistic goals, which might result in making high-risk fiscal choices.
+So it’s best to live within your means once you realize how much money you really need.

 7. Not Paying Yourself First